 In Rand in particular this progresses to the point that Rand refuses to admit he feels anything at all, leading him to balefiring Natrim's Barrow out of existence without even blinking about it.
 Rand thinks balefire kills someone forever, removing them from the eternal cycle of death and rebirth.
 His only reaction was to double check that his target had been killed.
 He nearly killed his own father a short time later for trying to help him.

-World War Z: Subverted.
-T. Sean Collins is a mercenary who lives to kill, and seems incapable of stopping himself.
+World War Z: T. Sean Collins is a mercenary who lives to kill, and seems incapable of stopping himself.
 He was a Private Military Contractor before World War Z, and switched to zombies when the war broke out.
-The subversion comes in the fact that he is deeply introspective and well-aware of his mental state, and under no illusion of being able to give up killing.
+Subverted in the fact that he is deeply introspective and well-aware of his mental state, and under no illusion of being able to give up killing.
 He states an intention to go on hunting zombies for as long has he can, and then killing himself so he will never risk relapsing into killing humans.